mrakgr/The-Spiral-Language/readme.md

 method_0((var_0: int64))
 ```

 The above loop can further improved in terms of functionality.
-Notice that its body has has a type `unit` which is represented by an empty tuple in Spiral.
+Notice that its body has a type `unit` which is represented by an empty tuple in Spiral.
 That is a throwback to C that has no place in modern language such as Spiral.

 ```
 open Console